subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$  E = {NdJm^2} - 2dJm\sum_i\sigma_i $$

-But this is simply the total energy level for a configuration of independent or paramagnetic atoms in the presence of a magnetic field with intensity $2dJm$.
+But this is simply the total energy level for a configuration of $N$ independent or paramagnetic atoms in the presence of a magnetic field with intensity $2dJm$.
 Leveraging the solution for this model from two sections ago, it follows that the partition function is given by

 $$ Z = e^{-\beta NdJm^2} 2^N\cosh^N(2dJ\beta m) $$